biman-zen/FinalCapstone/README.md

 # NLP SENTIMENT ANALYSIS
 The goal of this project is to perform sentiment analysis, using natural language processing (NLP) on Yelp reviews dataset, specifically to determine if a given review opinion is “positive”, “negative”, or “neutral”.

-The Yelp reviews dataset consists of reviews of businesses scraped from 2015.
-It was developed for the Yelp Dataset Challenge. http://www.yelp.com/dataset_challenge
+The Yelp reviews dataset was developed for the 2015 Yelp Challenge and consists of reviews of businesses. http://www.yelp.com/dataset_challenge

 The dataset is sourced from hugging face.